 In August, iHelp BR uncovered potential clues about the Apple Watch 5 in the WatchOS 6 beta release.
 It looks like titanium and ceramic options will be available, though the report doesn’t go into detail if the materials will replace the basic aluminium and stainless steel finishes seen on the Apple Watch 4.

 As mentioned above, Apple has dabbled with uber-expensive Ceramic finish wearables in the past, but discontinued them – presumably due to their high cost and reported poor sales.

 Apple has brought a new generation of its custom S chip to every model of the Apple Watch.
 The Apple Watch 5 won’t be any different.

-As to what the Apple S5 chip will bring, we have no clear indication.
-You can bet that there’ll be a decent advance in speed and efficiency, but this is unlikely to make a massive material difference in terms of real world speed or battery life.
+As to what the Apple S5 chip will offer, we have no clear indication.
+You can bet that there’ll be a decent advance in speed and efficiency but this is unlikely to make a massive material difference in terms of real-world usability or battery life.
 And it’s the latter where we’d really like to see advances.

 Apple Watch 5 – Additional features

-Apple has really dived into health and fitness features over recent years, so expect some kind of new related feature in the Apple Watch 5.
+Apple has really sunk its teeth into health and fitness features over recent years, so expect some kind of new related implementation in the Apple Watch 5.

 Away from health and fitness, one Apple patent suggests that Apple might add a pair of integrated cameras into its next smartwatch.
-This could pave the way for Facetime calls from your watch, while a wrist-mounted camera could shoot footage in front of you.
+This could pave the way for Facetime calls from your watch, while a wrist-mounted camera could shoot footage in front of you too.